Safeguarding: US

+In the US, some public school systems have adopted the Child Lures' Prevention program.
+The presentations to adults and children are coordinated between sheriff departments and school resource officers.

 Assessment

 A key part of safeguarding work is assessment.

 Professionals conducting assessments of families where neglect is taking place are said sometimes to make the error of not asking the right questions, such as: